VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ![thetaFSM](FindThetasFSM.png)

 ### Computer Code
 For the "Bells and Whistles" of our assignment, we opted to go with a computer software implementation.
 The code, running simultaneously to the code on the Nucleo, generates various graphs to visualize what Rob is supposed to be doing.
-As the computer code is all one function named main(), I have split up the portions by generated graphic for ease of reading.
+As the computer code is all one function named main(), we have split up the portions by generated graphic for ease of reading.

 [Code can be found here](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/main/Code/Computer_Code.py)